kinow/cmake_training/PRESENTATION.md

 An easier definition might be:

-You continuously integrates your code, in short amounts of time, so that you find issues sooner.
+You continuously integrates your code, so that you find issues sooner.
 The way you will integrate changes into your code, will change according to your project nature, environment, development lifecycle, people involved, etc.